PREFINE: Personalized Story Generation via Simulated User Critics and User-Specific Rubric Generation: Experimental Settings

-\takehiro{The main differences between PerDOC and PerMPST lie in plot length and evaluation format.
+The main differences between PerDOC and PerMPST lie in plot length and evaluation format.
 PerMPST contains relatively short plots accompanied by scalar ratings, whereas PerDOC includes longer plots with pairwise preference annotations (see the Appendix~\ref{appendix:token_dist} for details).
-Note also that in both datasets, the \textit{premise} used for story generation is not part of the user’s interaction history $H_u$ but is independently extracted.}
+Note also that in both datasets, the \textit{premise} used for story generation is not part of the user’s interaction history $H_u$ but is independently extracted.
+In total, we collected 955 \textit{premise}–$H_u$ pairs for PerDOC and 900 pairs for PerMPST.